aaagab/nargs/developer.md

     - **uppercase**: i.e. MYALIAS
     - **uppercase-hyphen**: i.e. MY-ALIAS
 - **builtins**: This option allows to select which [built-in arguments](#built-in-arguments) are going to be added to developer program.
 Developer can add any built-in arguments from list`["cmd", "help", "usage", "version"]`.
 If `builtins` is None or an empty list built-in arguments are omitted.
 If only some built-in arguments are selected then only these selected built-in arguments are added to developer's program.
 - **cache_file**: This option provides a file path to cache Nargs options.
 Default value is `nargs-dump.json`.
 Cache file path can be relative or absolute.
 Relative path is relative to `Nargs()` class caller file path.
 Developer can choose either `.json` or `.pickle` extension to cache Nargs options once they have been parsed.
 There are 3 main elements that are checked to recreate the cache file: options provided with Nargs(), gpm.json file for metadata, and an options file.
 If any of these three elements are modified then the cache file is recreated.
 If cache file already exists, and none of the three elements have been modified then Nargs options are extracted from the cache file instead of being parsed with Nargs module.
 Caching improves speed when parsing because it allows having all the options and arguments' definition grammar checked only once.
 JSON format is the safest (1.5 to 2 times faster) and PICKLE format is the fastest because unlike JSON cache, arguments' definition objects are already stored in the PICKLE cache.
-However PICKLE files may be compromised, and arguments' definition tree size is limited to approximately 850 nodes before throwing a `Recursion Error`.
+However PICKLE files may be compromised, and arguments' definition tree size may be limited to a certain number (approximately 850 nodes when testing) before throwing a `Recursion Error`.
 - **metadata**: This option accepts a dictionary that helps populating built-in arguments, usage, help, and version.
 Developer can get common metadata fields with Nargs function `Nargs.get_metadata_template()`.
 Any metadata field that is null or empty is discarded.
 Provided fields are trimmed.
 Program fields `name` and `executable` are mandatory, and they need to be provided in metadata parameter i.e. `Nargs(metadata=dict(name="My Program", executable="prog"))`.
 Nargs class member metadata is set and available to developer with `Nargs().metadata`  (see also [built-in arguments](#built-in-arguments))
 - **only_cache**: This option allows to load the cache_file definition without checking changes on the developer provided definition.
 Parsing speed should be the fastest when only_cache is set to True.
 If the cached definition returns null Nargs throws an error and prevents the cache_file to be regenerated.
 If that error happens developer can regenerate the cache by either manually deleting the cache file or by setting only_cache to False.
 - **options_file**: This option allows to provide all the Nargs options from a file.
 It is the preferred method to provide `args` option. options_file must be a `.json/.yaml` file path (relative or absolute).
 Relative path is relative to `Nargs()` class caller file path (see also [Arguments Definition](#arguments-definition)).
 When Nargs is executed, options are first read from `Nargs()` options and then if options file is provided then options file options overload previously defined similar options. `options_file` can be omitted.
 In order to use `.yaml` options file, developer and end-user needs to `pip install pyyaml`.
 PyYAML import statement is only triggered if a YAML file is provided.
 In other words users only using JSON definition file do not need to install PyYAML.
 Only safe_load is used to parse a YAML options file.
 YAML file parsing is much slower (at least 4 times) using PyYAML 5.4.1 safe_load, than parsing JSON file, according to a performance's tests.
 However Nargs options are cached so a slower parsing time for options YAML file only appears once before it is cached.
 YAML is the preferred format to write options file because of its shorter syntax and commenting capabilities.
 Options can be provided in four ways: